w3tsa/commitbot/README.md

 Simply install the tool with npm, set your [OpenAI key](https://openai.com/api/) and add it as an env variable with the two commands below.

-1. `npm install -g commitbot`
+1. `npm install -g @w3tsadev/commitbot`
 2. `export OPENAI_KEY=sk-xxxxxxxxxxxxxxxx`

 To ensure persistence, we recommend adding your OpenAI key as an environment variable in your `.zshrc` or `.bashrc` on line #2 file.
 Once configured, generating a commit message is as easy as running the `commitbot` command.

-> Note: If you get a EACCESS error on mac/linux when running the first command, try running it with `sudo npm install -g commitbot`.
+> Note: If you get a EACCESS error on mac/linux when running the first command, try running it with `sudo npm install -g @w3tsadev/commitbo`.

 ## How it works